numpy/numpy-tutorials/content/mooreslaw-tutorial.md

 Now, make a prediction based upon the historical data for semiconductors per chip.
 The [Transistor Count
 \[4\]](https://en.wikipedia.org/wiki/Transistor_count#Microprocessors)
-each year is in the `transistor_data.csv` file.
+each year is in the `data/transistor_data.csv` file.
 Before loading a \*.csv file into a NumPy array, its a good idea to inspect the structure of the file first.
 Then, locate the columns of interest and save them to a variable.
 Save two columns of the file to the array, `data`.

-Here, print out the first 10 rows of `transistor_data.csv`.
+Here, print out the first 10 rows of `data/transistor_data.csv`.
 The columns are

 |Processor|MOS transistor count|Date of Introduction|Designer|MOSprocess|Area|
 |---|---|---|---|---|---|